tonyguesswho/Sats_Donate/README.md

 # Sats Donate

 ### Description
-A platform that enbales donation using ligtening newtwork
+A platform that enbales donation using the Bitcoin lightning netwrok

 ### Setup Instruction